1st Quarter Results

 Loss before tax

-· Positive free cashflow of £24m includes a working capital inflow of £49m, capital expenditure of £48m as invest in future product pipeline and reflects timing of interest payments
+· Continued positive cashflow from operations of £43m; free cash outflow of £25m includes a working capital inflow of £32m offset by capital expenditure of £67m due to investment in future product pipeline

 Lawrence Stroll, Executive Chairman commented: